mozilla/data-docs/src/cookbooks/bigquery/access.md

 ## Table of Contents
 <!-- toc -->

-# Access

-Although multiple methods are available to get access to BigQuery, you may want to select the primary interface, which uses [re:dash](https://sql.telemetry.mozilla.org/).
-You can use any of the following interfaces.
-However, all other interfaces require access to be provisioned.

 ## Interfaces

 You can access BigQuery datasets and tables by selecting any of the following methods: